mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 REFITTING SHIPS

-Over the course of a ship’s lifespan, its components may be modified or replaced.
+Over the course of a ship's lifespan, its components may be modified or replaced.
 Sometimes this occurs after the ship has suffered damage in space combat or otherwise.
 Damaged and destroyed components can be replaced at starports of an appropriate Tech Level, provided that they have replacement parts and technology on hand.
-Components may also be replaced in order to upgrade or downgrade a ship’s
+Components may also be replaced in order to upgrade or downgrade a ship's capabilities.

-capabilities.
 Tech Levels vary from world-to-world and Travellers who want to install better sensor arrays, improve the lethality of their weapons or otherwise enhance their ships have many choices.